02 November, 2010

 After somehow surviving day one, we are onto day two.
 For joy!

 We did the same as the day before for breakfast.
-There was a place Tonya liked over in Milford, so we decided to go there, we hadn't been since it was reopened under new ownership.
-I will say the new outside looked spiffy and the egg yolk and white decor inside was very nice.
-But, the menu was written I believe by O'Hare moonlighting as a gourmet of chocolate-covered bacon, fried cheese curds, and deep-fried pickles.
+Tonya liked a place in Milford, so we decided to go there.
+We hadn't been since it reopened under new ownership.
+The new outside looked spiffy, and the egg yolk and white decor inside was very nice.
+But, the menu was written, I believe, by O'Hare moonlighting as a gourmet of chocolate-covered bacon, fried cheese curds, and deep-fried pickles.
 Yes, that was on the menu.
 I be not joking.
-The waitress we had, had an overbite that when she spoke with her New Hampshire accent . . . we had notta clue.
-Dragon asked what was the difference between the speciality coffee and the house coffee and the answer was, "d . ah . k" or something close to it.
-The answer was "dark" which is pronounced "doc" with the accent and without the overbite.
+The waitress had an overbite when she spoke with her New Hampshire accent.
+Dragon asked about the difference between speciality coffee and house coffee, and the answer was, "d . ah . k" or something close to it.
+The answer was "dark," pronounced "doc" with the accent and without the overbite.
 We all stuck to the safe stuff, eggs with sausages and toast.
 Tonya had ordered one egg, one slice of toast and two sausages and got two eggs, four slices of toast and three sausages.
-When the orders came, everyone got everyone else's plate so we had to pass the plates, but poor Ton had a He-Man's sized portion, poor lovely, and was subject to her mother's "Waste not, want not."
+When the orders came, everyone got everyone else's plate, so we had to pass the plates, but poor Ton had a He-Man's sized portion, poor lovely, and was subject to her mother's "Waste not, want not."

-After breakfast, Tonya thought it would be a nice idea to go to what is called America's Stonehenge, formally known as Mystery Hill in Salem, New Hampshire to walk off her huge breakfast.
+After breakfast, Tonya thought it would be nice to go to America's Stonehenge, formally known as Mystery Hill, in Salem, New Hampshire, to walk off her huge breakfast.
 A brief description of this attraction: It is a 4000-year-old maze of ancient stone chambers, a sacrificial stone, drainage carved into stone floors, an oracle chamber, and oddities all made by some ancient people, that was, and still is, used as a calendar much like the astronomical set up of Stonehenge in England, only this site is more like what you'd find at the Mayan sites in South America.
 It is still used to determine the solar and lunar solstices each year.

-None of us had ever been to this place, so we were psyched to be doing something different, at least Tonya and I were.
-Well, it is not Stonehenge when you drive up, you do not see the standing stones you would on Salisbury Plain from miles away, no you see nothing but a long driveway that inclines up a bit.
-There is a building that is a gift shop lodge where you purchase tickets and then off you go through the backdoor to the woods.
+None of us had ever been to this place, so we were psyched to be doing something different.
+At least Tonya and I were.
+Well, it is not Stonehenge.
+When you drive up, you do not see the standing stones you would see on Salisbury Plain from miles away; you see nothing but a long driveway that inclines up a bit.
+A lodge-like building is a gift shop where you purchase tickets and then go through the backdoor to the woods.
 Not far from this are a few outbuildings that contain alpacas.

-One of the subjects of me Mam and Dragon's discussion
+One of the subjects of Mam and Dragon's discussion

 Dragon walked up to one of these charming leave-strewn animals and announced she had a sweater made of one of them.
 Yup.
-Mam had never seen an alpaca so this was all new to her and this announcement of yarn use had her questioning Dragon about lambswool versus alpaca wool and this made Dragon feel very important especially since me sainted Mam hadn't bought the idea of certain pumpkins for certain uses, and we won't even go into the many kinds of apples.
-So, leaving them to discuss the merits of lamb vs. alpaca, Ton, me Da, and meself started up the trail as the two nitpickers followed.
-It should be told me Mam has two bad knees and Dragon has one.
-I had no idea the trail was mostly uphill, with exposed roots, exposed rocks, and to make it interesting, under the leaves that covered most of this were tons of acorns, so when you stubbed a toe into a tree root, and hurt your instep over a rock, you also got the thrill of rolling forward and falling on your arse because of all the hidden acorns.
+Mam had never seen an alpaca, so this was all new to her, and this announcement of yarn use had her questioning Dragon about lambswool versus alpaca wool.
+This made Dragon feel very important, especially since me sainted Mam hadn't bought the idea of certain pumpkins for specific uses, and we won't even go into the many kinds of apples.
+So, leaving them to discuss the merits of lamb vs alpaca, Ton, Da, and meself started up the trail as the two nitpickers followed.
+It should be said that Mam has two bad knees, and Dragon has one.
+I had no idea the trail was mostly uphill, with exposed roots and rocks, and to make it interesting, under the leaves that covered most of this were tons of acorns, so when you stubbed a toe into a tree root, and hurt your instep over a rock, you also got the thrill of rolling forward and falling on your arse because of all the hidden acorns.
 We each, in turn, took a spill, some more than once.

 "They should have a sign like at Disney World, TRAIL CAN BE HAZARDOUS TO YOU HEALTH - IF YOU HAVE BAD KNEES DO NOT PROCEED."
-This was announced by the Dragon who was steadying herself by hanging on to me Da on one side, while he tried desperately to keep me Mam upright on the other, along with himself.
-Just the two of us up front, with no problems were having a time of it.
+This was announced by the Dragon, who was steadying herself by hanging on to Da on one side while he tried desperately to keep Mam upright on the other, along with himself.
+Just the two of us up front, with no problems, were having a time of it.

 "What about the wheelchair-bound?"
 Me thoughtful Mam wondered aloud.